Physical measures for the geodesic flow tangent to a transversally conformal foliation: Introduction

-\paragraph{Outline of the work.} In Section \ref{sectionpreliminaries} we give the necessary material which will be used throughout the text.
-Section \ref{finiteness} is where we prove Theorems \ref{SRBmeasuresfgf} and \ref{negativeexponent}.
-Section \ref{phfoliatedgeoflows} is devoted to the presentation of the notion of domination of projective representation and to proving Theorems \ref{domination} and \ref{equivalencedomination}.
-Fuchsian foliations are treated in Section \ref{fuchsianfoliations} and Theorem \ref{equivalencedomination} is proven there.
+\paragraph{Outline of the work --} In Section \ref{sectionpreliminaries} we give the necessary material which will be used throughout the text.
+Section \ref{mostly_contracting} is devoted to the proof of Theorem \ref{negativeexponent}, the main technical result used to prove Theorem \ref{SRBmeasuresfgf}.
+In Section \ref{finiteness} we finish the proof of Theorem \ref{SRBmeasuresfgf}.
+Section \ref{phfoliatedgeoflows} is devoted to the presentation of the notion of domination of projective representation and to proving Theorem \ref{equivalencedomination}, the main technical result used to prove Theorem \ref{domination}.
+Fuchsian foliations are treated in Section \ref{fuchsianfoliations} and Theorem \ref{transversefuchsian}, which gives the transverse Lyapunov exponent of the unique SRB measure in that case, is stated and proven there.
 In Appendix, we give Ghys' argument for proving Theorem \ref{negativeurvature}.
-The final Section contains a certain number of question and research perspectives that we find interesting.